 Outa el Hammam & Kasbah

 While exploring the Kasbah’s towers and admiring the city from above, take a stroll through the fortress’ beautiful, palm-filled gardens and pop into the Kasbah museum to learn a bit more about Chefchaouen’s rich history.
-The entire structure is built like an Arabian palace, so even though the plaques inside are limited to Arabic, French, and Spanish, so it may be the time to test out your high school Spanish and see how you go (20% comprehension at best, but that’s better than nothing).
+The entire structure is built like an Arabian palace, so even though the plaques inside are limited to Arabic, French, and Spanish, it certainly doesn’t detract from the ambiance.

 Hotel Atlas Chaouen

-Drive a few short minutes from the centre of Chefchaouen (or take a very inexpensive taxi ride from one of the many cabs around the city― fares are incredibly reasonable and the driver will know exactly where to take you) and swoon over more sweeping views from the balcony and outdoor pool of Hotel Atlas, which looks out over the city from the north and also offers an excellent view of the nearby Rif Mountains.
+Drive a few short minutes from the centre of Chefchaouen (or take a very inexpensive taxi ride from one of the many cabs around the city― fares are incredibly reasonable and the driver will know exactly where to take you) and swoon over more sweepingviews from the balcony and outdoor pool of Hotel Atlas, which looks out over the city from the north and also offers an excellent view of the nearby Rif Mountains.
 They didn’t appear to have any issue with us walking through the hotel and out onto the balcony for photos, despite the fact that we weren’t guests, but it’s probably a good idea to ask at the desk.

 Plaza Uta el-Hammam

-Honestly, you’ll have a fantastic time in Chefchaouen even if the only thing you do is just wander around the medina streets in no particular direction and take photos on the beautiful blue stairs and in front of intricate fountains.
-I’m thoroughly convinced that it’s impossible to take a bad picture here― every inch of the city is just a little bit magical― and it’s equally impossible not to fall in love with the endless sea of blue.
+Honestly, you’ll have a fantastic time in Chefchaouen even if the only thing you do is just wander around the medina streets in no particular direction and take photos on the beautiful blue stairs.
+I’m thoroughly convinced that it’s impossible to take a bad picture here― every inch of the city is more than a little bit magical― and it’s equally impossible not to fall in love with the endless sea of blue.

-Morocco is somewhere everyone ought to visit for the amazing food, friendly locals, rich culture, or varied landscape, and Chefchaouen should be at the top of your itinerary for an experience that is at once staggeringly unique and traditionally Moroccan.
-(If these photos haven’t convinced you, I don’t know what will!)
+Morocco is somewhere every traveller ought to visit for the amazingly spiced food, friendly locals, rich culture, and varied landscape, and Chefchaouen should be at the top of your itinerary for an experience that is at once staggeringly unique and traditionally Moroccan.
+If these photos haven’t convinced you, I don’t know what will.